Bioconductor/packagebuilder/README.txt

 System (BBS).
 In particular, it uses BBS scripts to set environment variables for the build, though these are overridden in a couple of cases.

+On the build machines, the listener that is always running is called server.py.
+When it receives a build request, it kicks off a script particular to that build machine (called e.g. petty.sh or moscato2.bat) which sets environment variables, then runs builder.py to do the actual building.

 Deployment
 ==========